 - a.
-The first candidates for dismissal are the employees with the shortest employment history per institution, organisational unit and category of interchangeable positions. - b.
+Within each institution, organisational unit and category of interchangeable positions, the first candidates for dismissal are those employees who have reached the state pension age, followed by the employees with the shortest employment histories. - b.
 In the event of simultaneous dismissal of ten or more employees within the relevant organisational unit, the employer may apply sub a per age group: 15-25 years of age, 25-35 years of age, 35-45 years of age, 45-55 years of age and those of 55 and older. - c.
 The employer may deviate from the abovementioned order if it can make it plausible that a particular employee possesses such special knowledge or skills that his dismissal would be too detrimental to the functioning of the organisational unit.